 Let’s break down the code:

-• Next, we create a scanner object by calling the createScanner method and passing the path to the clamscan executable and the options object.
+- After that, we create a scanner object calling createScanner method with the path of clamscan in binaries param and our options object.

-• Finally, we call the scan method on the scanner object and pass the path to the file we want to scan.
-The method takes a callback function that is called once the scan is complete.
-The callback function takes three parameters: an error object (if any), the path to the scanned file, and a boolean indicating whether the file is infected.
+- Lastly, we use the scan method from the scanner object with the path to the file that we would like to scan passed through it.
+This method is done with a callback function that executes once the scan is complete.
+The callback function gives us three things: an error object (if there’s an issue), the path to the scanned file, and a boolean that tells us whether the file is infected.